WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/SDP.md

 * Requirement Specifications
   * The system shall allow users to signup and login with a unique email and password
   * The system shall allow users to logout
+  * The system shall allow users to delete their account
   * Forms shall document van issues with text descriptions and photos collected by the user
   * The system shall allow users to create forms
   * The system shall allow users to edit forms